Asiya-Sohail/Asiya-Sohail/README.md

 ###

-<p align="left">My name is Asiya Sohail and I'm a Frontend Developer, from Pakistan.</p>
+<p align="left">My name is Asiya Sohail and I'm a Frontend Developer and a Data Science Student, from Pakistan.</p>

 ###